-NCI tells us 9 out of every 10 people said their family member's home is always or usually a healthy and safe place.
-NCI asked whether people joined in community activities (like sports, religious or spiritual services, and entertainment).
+NCI tells us 8 out of every 10 people said the agency providing home services involves their family member in important decisions.
+NCI asked whether family member joined in community activities (like sports, religious or spiritual services, and entertainment).
 Does your family member take part in community activities?

 NCI tells us 9 out of every 10 people said their family member takes part in community activities.
 Does your family member have friends other than staff or family?